-And although these devices give us access to thousands of applications for every purpose, experts have been warning us for some time now about their negative health effects, especially on those who develop an addiction.
+These devices give us access to thousands of applications for every purpose.
+However, experts have been warning us for some time now about their negative health effects, especially on those who develop an addiction.

-The consequences of excessive mobile use is known as “smartphone” syndrome and involves a number of physical and psychological disorders that lower the quality of life of those affected.
+One consequence of excessive mobile use is known as “smartphone” syndrome.
+It involves a number of physical and psychological disorders that lower the quality of life of those affected.

-Many are not even aware they are suffering from the condition, unaware that their health problems could be linked to the mobile device usage.
+Many are not even aware they are suffering from the condition and that their health problems could be linked to the mobile device usage.

 What makes it worse is that unlike other types of devices, smartphones are often closer to the eyes, making the impact of their light even stronger.

-If a person were to spend 72 hours non-stop in front of the screen of their mobile, it would destroy 93% of the photosensitive cells in the retina.
+If a person were to spend 72 hours non-stop in front of the screen of their phone, it would destroy 93% of the photosensitive cells in the retina.

 Where most experts agree is that the damage is usually irreversible, making the problem even more serious.